iBiology/ProtParCon/docs/_sources/usage-shell.rst.txt

 Check ProtParCon command-line toolsets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After ProtParCon has been installed, you should also have a six command-line
+After ProtParCon has been installed, you should also have six command-line
 tools installed, they are: msa, asr, mlt, aut, imc, and sim.
 To check the
 availability and usage of any of these command-line tools, you can type
 the name of the command-line tool with '-h' flag in a terminal to see the